AdamEssenmacher/MemoryToolkit.Maui/README.md

 - Compartmentalizes leaks by de-constructing views/pages when they're no longer needed.
 - Automatically calls `DisconnectHandler()` on MAUI controls to help prevent leaks.

+## Leaks discovered using this toolkit
+- https://github.com/dotnet/maui/issues/20094 Page-level leak when using modal navigation in iOS.

 ## Platform Support

 I'm only testing this on Android/iOS.
 Please let me know if you have any issues on other platforms.